berensp/berensp.github.io/pages/apologia.md

 - **Occam's Razor.** Natural explanations for the universe, life, consciousness, and morality don't require positing supernatural entities, making theism an unnecessary hypothesis.
 	- ***Sed contra:*** But they do.
 Natural explanations alone fall short when it comes to metaphysical questions.
 As Thomas Aquinas argued, God is not a complex addition to our ontology but rather the simple, necessary foundation of all contingent reality.

-[^7]: Fr.
-Jeremy Zipple, S.J., "[Remembering 'Father Lupe': A radical Jesuit, rebel armies, the CIA and a mysterious disappearance](https://www.americamagazine.org/politics-society/2023/09/20/james-carney-jesuit-revolutionary-honduras-martyr-246126)," *America Magazine*, September 20, 2023.

 ## The Best Arguments *Against* Christianity
 - **Geographic/Cultural Hypothesis of Religious Adherence.** The "born into it" principle (e.g., if you're born in Saudi Arabia, you're statistically unlikely to become Christian).
 Of course this is less true today than it was years ago (in our globalizing, secularizing world).
 	- ***Sed contra:*** Trotted out frequently, because, well, people find it gripping, but ultimately, this is classic genetic fallacy.
 - **Historical Reliability Concerns.** Critical scholarship raises questions about New Testament reliability (e.g., Gospels written decades after events by non-eyewitnesses, contradictions or inconsistencies among Gospel accounts, limited non-Christian corroboration for extraordinary claims, evidence of theological development and embellishment over time).
 	- ***Sed contra:*** Au contraire, monsieur: the Gospels were written within the lifetime of eyewitnesses, when false claims could've still been challenged.
 Also, the original disciples died martyrs' deaths rather than recant their testimony.
 Early non-Christian sources (Josephus, Tacitus, Pliny) confirm key aspects of Christian claims.
 The alleged contradictions are actually complementary perspectives that enrich rather than undermine the historical account.
 - **Pagan Parallels.** Elements of Jesus' story (virgin birth, resurrection, miracle-working) have parallels in pre-Christian Mediterranean religions, suggesting cultural borrowing.
 	- ***Sed contra:*** This comes out a lot: "What about Sol Invictus or Osiris?"
-But these are almost always either exaggerated or superficial or based on post-Christian sources.
+But these are almost always exaggerated or superficial or based on post-Christian sources.
 Then there's the fact that the gospels trade in historical accounts; not myth-writing.
 - **Questionable Prophecies.** Jesus' prediction of his imminent return and the Kingdom of God (Mark 9:1, 13:30) hasn't materialized after 2,000 years.
 	- ***Sed contra:*** I chalk this up to bad biblical interpretation / exegesis (e.g., Mk 9:1 referring to the Transfiguration or Pentecost; not the Second Coming).
 - **Scientific Conflicts.** Biblical accounts of creation, the flood, and other miraculous events conflict with established scientific understanding.